harsha72/Search-Engine-Based-on-Pagerank/README.md

 And then Indexer indexes all the pages in the database for quick searching

-I created a very minimal gui we basically searches among the database provided
+I created a very minimal gui which basically searches among the database provided

 Here as an example i used crawler on a set of Wikipedia Web pages